jeffaco/duplicacy-util/README.md

 | ---------- | ------------------------------------- | ------------- |
 | repository | Location of the repository to back up | None          |

-The `reposository` field normally points to the root of repository to back up, and is the location that duplicacy itself stores its configuration directory (`.duploicacy`).
+The `repository` field normally points to the root of repository to back up, and is the location that duplicacy itself stores its configuration directory (`.duploicacy`).